 Such discrimination is illegal, and the Council knows it but doesn’t care.
-As one Councillor told a constituent, “Whatever you or any legal department has to say, our belief and values with regard to Sundays matter.”
+As one Councillor told a constituent, Read the rest of this entry

 With God, all things are possible.
 Including the election to the most powerful position on Earth of a lawless violent narcissist swindler with no regard for reality, who supports the use of torture, thinks global warming is a scam, and boasts of molesting women.

 This could not have happened without God.
 Or, at any rate, without the active support of His self-proclaimed representatives in small towns up and down America.